 In term 6 we listen to current popular music and pupil favorites!

 Every week children attend singing assemblies where they practise old songs and learn new songs as well as how to warm up their voices.
+In the EYFS & KS1 singing assembly we focus on the rise and fall of melodies and how to use expression and articulation when we sing.
 In KS2 we focus on how to use dynamics when singing and learn the Italian musical vocabulary.

 Each year group is taught music for 1 term.
 These lessons are separate to the enquiries.
 Some year groups also teach additional music lessons which link to their enquiries.
 See ‘Music Curriculum at Hannah More’ below for more information about what is taught in music lessons.